symfony/symfony-docs/security.rst

     Do you prefer video tutorials?
 Check out the `Symfony Security screencast series`_.

 Symfony's security system is incredibly powerful, but it can also be confusing to set up.
-But don't worry!
+Don't worry!
 In this article, you'll learn how to set up your app's security system step-by-step:

 #. :ref:`Installing security support <security-installation>`;